fabaff/nix-security-box/README.md

 $ nix-shell portscan.nix
 ````

-Checkout [RedNix](https://github.com/redcode-labs/RedNix) where you can find ready to use shells.
+Or use this [template](https://fabaff.github.io/nix-security-box/nstb-shell.nix) and delete the tools you don't need.
+Also, it's recommaneded to check out [RedNix](https://github.com/redcode-labs/RedNix) where you can find ready-to-use shells.

 ## License